 Hammock Tents are not allowed in San Juan County Park (San Juan Island) campsites.
 While we recognize that some manufacturers are prudent in their design and application and respectful of the environment, there are many who are not.
 Other traditional tents are, of course, still allowed in any of our park campsites.
 Hammock tents are allowed in specified sites at Odlin and Shaw County Parks; please use the designated trees.
 If in doubt, ask Park staff.
 When reserving your campsite, please read the campsite description carefully and select a site appropriate for your camping equipment.

 Each of the camping parks is situated along the water, so they tend to be a bit cooler than mainland locations.
 For your comfort, it’s always a good idea to bring extra layers of clothing.
 Temperatures typically range from the low 40’s in April to the pleasant 70s in July and August (winter temperatures can dip below freezing).
 Rainfall is often less than Seattle, due to the rain shadow effect of the Olympic Mountains, with average monthly accumulations of less than 2 inches from April through September.

 During the off-season (October through April), the islands take on a slightly different personality.
 The pace of life slows just a bit, but the majestic natural beauty remains.
 And the weather can be dramatic and delightful!
 Community events and activities are scheduled year 'round.
 Come enjoy the San Juans like the locals do.

-Campsites are on a strictly first-come, first-served basis from November 1 through 1st week of March each year.
+Campsites are on a strictly first-come, first-served basis from November 1 through March 31 each year.
 Self-registration information is posted at each park.
 Enjoy more relaxed camping and reduced fees, too (reduced services - no water or garbage, some restrooms may be closed).
 If you are planning to camp at the County Fairgrounds with an RV, please contact our office in advance for details 360-378-4310.